Configuration Validation with Large Language Models: Ciri: A LLM-empowered Configuration Validation Framework

-\para{Few-Shot Learning.} \ourframework leverages the \llm's ability to learn from examples at inference time (referred to as few-shot learning) to improve configuration validation effectiveness.
+\ourframework leverages the \llm's ability to learn from examples at inference time (aka few-shot learning) to improve configuration validation effectiveness.
 To do so, \ourframework simply inserts shots at the beginning of each prompt.
-Each shot contains a \conffile, the prompting question, and its corresponding ground truth.
-Figure~\ref{fig:prompt} provides an example.
-In Figure~\ref{fig:prompt}, there are $N$ shots. ``Configuration File Shot \#1'' is the first shot, in which the parameter \texttt{file.bytes-per-checksum} in the configuration file is misconfigured.
-This shot also contains the prompting question (orange box) and the corresponding ground truth (blue box).
+Each shot contains a configuration snippet, the prompting question, and its corresponding ground truth.
+Figure~\ref{fig:prompt} shows an example, where there are $N$ shots. ``Configuration File Shot \#1'' is the first shot, in which the parameter ``{yarn.resourcemanager.hostname}'' is misconfigured.
+This shot also contains the prompting question (orange box) and the ground truth (blue box).